 He isn’t too young to understand.
 In fact, many of our kiddos are academically advanced beyond their years.
-But their emotional age is stunted in some way, creating a chasm where is comes to relating to others their age.
+But their emotional age is delayed in some way, creating a chasm when it comes to relating to others their age.

 2. Our Kids Demand Fairness

 Because of their black-and-white world, our kiddos require a sense of fairness when playing games, playing dress up, or playing house.
 It doesn’t matter what the rules are or who made them, it is important that everyone follow the rules and that each player/participant is treated equally and fairly.